-Note: FM Approvals does not permit Automatic Stop.
+- Note: The certification agency does not permit Automatic Stop.
 On controllers equipped with High Zone Start Delay, this delay shall occur on this demand.
-On controllers equipped with Lockout, which requires acceptance by the AHJ, this means shall not be affected.

-4.3.1.2 Emergency-run control at the controller
+On controllers equipped with Lockout, which requires acceptance by the AHJ, this means shall not be affected. - 4.3.1.2 Emergency-run control at the controller